My List of Christian Books

 The authors are not necessarily Kentuckians.

-When I began to build my humble library of Christian books, I immediately encountered the quandary of which books to start with.
-I soon found that everyone has their own opinion of this, their own list of starter books.
+When I began to build my humble library of Christian books, I immediately encountered the quandary of which books to start a library with.
+I soon found that everyone had their own opinion of this: their own list of books to start with.
+And, none agreed.

 This made me develop my own goals for what types of Christian literature I should read.
 I formed three goals, four really.